Upgrading from versions older than pfSense® 2.0¶

 International/Special Characters in 1.2.x Configurations¶

 International characters, such as åäö and so on, were not supported on pfSense 1.2.x, but were allowed in some places due to overly lenient input validation and less strict XML parsing.
-These characters causes invalid XML when they are stored directly, and as such if pfSense 1.2.x did not crash and toss out the configuration with such characters, it will not upgrade to any current version of pfSense.
+These characters causes invalid XML when they are stored directly, and as such if pfSense 1.2.x did not crash and toss out the configuration with such characters, it will not upgrade to any current version of pfSense software.

-pfSense 2.0 and later will reset and toss out the config.xml on every reboot if it contains these characters bare, leaving the firewall at an “assign interfaces” prompt since it does not have a valid configuration.
+pfSense software version 2.0 and later will reset and toss out the config.xml on every reboot if it contains these characters bare, leaving the firewall at an “assign interfaces” prompt since it does not have a valid configuration.

 The config.xml file can be run through an XML parser such as